jasonawant/documentation/source/docs/articles/sites/migrate/manual-site-import.md

 ---
-title: Migrating to Pantheon: Manual Site Import
+title: Migrate to Pantheon: Manual Site Import
-description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Dashboard.
+description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Importer Tool.
-keywords: import, importing site, pantheon, new site, large site, distro, upstream
+keywords: import, importing site, pantheon, new site, large site, distro, upstream, git history
 ---

-When to use Manual Site Import:
+Manually import your site to Pantheon outside of the provided [Importer Tool](/docs/articles/sites/migrate/#plan-the-import) when any of the following apply:

-* **Large Site Archives**: If a site archive is greater than the automated import limits (100MB for direct file upload or 500MB for URL upload).
+* **Large Site Archives**: Site archive is greater than the automated import limits (100MB for direct file upload or 500MB for URL upload).
 * **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly, or your agency's customized WordPress).

-If your existing site is based on vanilla Drupal or WordPress and has smaller site archives, follow the instructions below or use [automated import](/docs/articles/sites/migrate/#import-archives).
+* **Preserve Git History**: Site's existing Git commit history should be retained

 ## Requirements